The more I panicked, the harder it became to get back on track and bring in the assignments I needed.

 Many freelancers just don’t run numbers enough.
-And when we do and don’t like them, we find ways to avoid facing the fact.
+And when we do and don’t like them, we avoid facing facts.
 For instance, I’m a person who always pays her bills the moment they arrive, but there were a couple of months this year when I let the bills lie on my desk unopened.

 Stupid, stupid, stupid.

 I ended up paying late fees a few times, something I’ve never done in my entire life!
-I’m not going to tell you to open those bills because that’s obvious.
+I won’t tell you to open those bills, because that’s obvious.
 I know it can be overwhelming.
 But I will tell you that you’ll be better off for having done it.

 6. Try harder before you get into trouble

 Everyone takes desperate measures when they’re in serious trouble.
-I was surprised by how quickly I was able to drum up work (and cash) once I realized that the desperation wasn’t going to set in three weeks from now; it was here, right at our doorstep, ringing the bell while we locked the doors and covered our ears.
+I was surprised by how quickly I could drum up work (and cash) once I realized the desperation wasn’t going to set in three weeks from now; it was here, right at our doorstep, ringing the bell while we locked the doors and covered our ears.

 So I took extraordinary measures and got work.

-What had been stopping me from doing all the intense marketing, asking for help, trying new things, etc., before things got out of hand?
+What had been stopping me from doing all the intense marketing, asking for help, and trying new things before things got out of hand?
 Nothing.
 Not doing it and allowing myself to get into a position of desperation was a big mistake.